About our research

 At GPCC, scientists from almost every faculty at the University of Gothenburg engage in interdisciplinary research.
 Experiences/symptoms of disease and ill health serve as a point of departure, and thus, a part of our research revolves around increasing understanding of the correlations between symptoms and organ dysfunctions, for example in cardiac and gastrointestinal disease.
 We also study how care and treatment can be improved through a person-centered approach, meaning that the patient’s narrative serves as a foundation for an agreement between the patient and health care professionals, regarding examinations and treatment.
 We also study how person-centred care can increase efficiency in health care.
 Furthermore, we work with the implementation of our results within health care.

-GPCCs research can be sorted into four different domains:
+GPCC's research can be sorted into three strategic focus areas:

 Our research projects

 GPCC has evaluated the effects of a person-centred approach in a number of studies in different health and care contexts, for example in orthopaedic and internal medicine, as well as across the whole care continuum, from hospital care and outpatient care to primary care, and beyond.
 Apart from the reduction of costs, significant positive effects from a patient perspective have been reported, as the care is tailored to each individual person, and his or her resources are considered and included.

 GPCC researchers conduct interdisciplinary research in various health care settings involving various groups of professionals and patients.